jbenigeri/jbenigeri.github.io/projects.md

   <img src="images/demo.gif" alt="Hand Gesture Recognition Demo" width="600">
 </a>

+I started with a rules-based approach: [MediaPipe](https://github.com/google-ai-edge/mediapipe/blob/master/docs/solutions/hands.md) tracks 21 points on your hand, and simple rules check the geometry between them.
+For example, "thumb tip is above the thumb base and all other fingers are curled" reliably detects a thumbs-up.
+But rules struggle with ambiguous gestures.
+An OK sign 👌 requires the thumb and index finger to be "close enough" to form a circle, and a fixed distance threshold breaks when someone is farther from the camera or forms the gesture loosely.

-I started with a rules-based system using [MediaPipe Hands](https://github.com/google-ai-edge/mediapipe/blob/master/docs/solutions/hands.md) landmark detection, which worked for distinct gestures like thumbs-up but confused similar hand positions (e.g. peace sign vs. the number two).
-So I built a data collection tool, recorded labeled video clips across varying hand positions, distances, and lighting conditions, and trained a Random Forest classifier on the landmark data.
-The model achieves 98.9% accuracy across all 9 hand gesture classes on my dataset.
+So I built a data collection tool, recorded labeled samples across varying hand positions, distances, and lighting, and trained a Random Forest classifier that learns to handle that variability from examples instead of hard-coded rules—achieving 98.9% accuracy across all 9 gesture classes.
 The Streamlit UI provides a live webcam feed, gesture toggle controls, and a statistics dashboard.

-Built with the help of LLM coding assistants, but many key decisions, like when to abandon rules for machine learning, were mine.
+LLM coding assistants helped me build fast, but many of the key design decisions were mine.
+For example, it was my call to drop the rules and switch to ML when I found them to be unreliable.

 [GitHub](https://github.com/jbenigeri/Hand-Gestures-Detection)